This post contains affiliate links. If you use these links to buy something I may earn a commission. Thanks.

 - Too much heat- Putting too much heat on your hair causes your hair to break, especially towards the ends.
 I would suggest only putting heat on it once per week or less.

-Getting a consistent schedule of having healthy hair habits will help you be able to retain more length and see your hair get longer.
+Having a consistent schedule of healthy hair habits will help you be able to retain more length and see your hair get longer.

 Check out the video for this post here: